7-Year-Old Developmental Milestones – What to Expect

 Every parent will be anxious about their child’s development and growth.
-Development refers to constant changes in various aspects of the child’s life and his ability to gain independence in daily tasks, whereas growth refers to the physical increase in size.
+Development refers to constant changes in various aspects of a child’s life and his ability to gain independence in daily tasks, whereas growth refers to the physical increase in size.
 A seven-year-old child will always be brimming with energy and curiosity to explore the world around him.
 The following article aims to act as a guide in helping you identify various types of developmental milestones for 7-year-olds.
 It’s the age when your child has left behind habits like thumb sucking, bed wetting, temper tantrums.

 Physical or Motor Development

-Once your child reaches the age of seven, their advancement in motor skills development will be more than their general physical growth.
+Once your child reaches the age of seven, his advancement in motor skills development will be more than his general physical growth.
 The following are the few aspects to consider with regard to a 7-year old’s physical development:

 - Children of this age group will learn to combine their motor skills with other activities.
 For instance, moving around while dancing.

-- They will be able to perform easy household chores like brooming, making their bed etc. in a more skilled manner.
+- They will be able to perform easy household chores like sweeping with a broom, making their bed etc. in a more skilled manner.

 - They will have more balance and coordination at this age.
 These skills will facilitate them to ride a bicycle, spin and twist while standing, somersaults etc.

 - Their hand-eye coordination will also be well developed.

 Seven-year-olds are naturally inclined to questioning and curiosity, to know more about the world around them.
 They display an unending quest for knowledge.
 A 7-year-old’s brain development is something that happens rapidly and dynamically.
 It is common for parents to wonder if their children are developing at the correct pace.
 However, it is beneficial to keep in mind that milestones are meant as guidelines, not rules.
 The following aspects outline some of the key features of cognitive development.